5 Ways Buying Your First Home Affects Your Taxes

 March 11, 2013 : David Bakke - Guest Contributor

-Ed Note: Your real estate agent is telling you that it’s a great time to buy.
+Your real estate agent is telling you that it’s a great time to buy.
 But before you sign on the dotted line and purchase your first home, make sure you consider these tax consequences.
-David Bakke of Money Crashers is in da house to explain.
+David Bakke of Money Crashers explains.

 If you’re a first-time home buyer, plenty of things are working in your favor.
 Mortgage rates are still hovering near all-time lows, and despite home prices beginning to rise, they’re still low relative to pre-recession averages.
 Whether you buy your first home in a bear or a bull market, however, you’re always going to contend with tax implications.
 As long as you’re aware of relevant regulations and benefits, buying your first home should be the rewarding experience you’ve always dreamed it would be.